Banks| Policies| Dodgy Deals| Campaigns

 Website

-Suzano, based in São Paulo Brazil, is the world’s largest pulp producer, since it merged with Fibria in January 2019.
+Suzano, based in São Paulo Brazil, is the world's largest eucalyptus pulp producer and exporter of market pulp, since it merged with Fibria in January 2019.
 It has a production capacity of 11 million tonnes of pulp per year.
 The company develops fibre plantations and it owns pulp mills, paper mills and energy plants, all located in Brazil.
 It also owns the biotechnology company Futura Gene, which apart from Brazil, has operations in Israel, the USA and China.
-As of early 2019, Suzano had a landbank of 2.3 million hectares, of which 1.3 million hectares contained plantations, and it owned 8,5 pulp mills.
+As of early 2019, Suzano had a landbank of 2.3 million hectares, of which 1.3 million hectares contained plantations, and it owns 8.5 pulp mills.
+Suzano's current pulp production capacity is 10.9 million tons, and its newest project (the Cerrado Project) is expected to produce 2.55 million tons, increasing the company's production capacity by 20%.

 Impacts